Mraghuvaran/Machine-learning-predictive-employee-attrition/README.md

 # Machine-learning-
 In this reposit you can find different models built for a classification problem.

+## open folder for the dataset & the python file.
 ## Predict employee attrition:

 # Procedures: